rolonavarro/sqlalchemy-challenge/README.md

 In this file, I have all of the data used such as CSV files and SQLite.

 ### Results
-In this file, you can find all of the code.
+Under results you can find all of the code.

 ## Instructions
 * Clone the repo to your computer